johannah/iclr-2020-workshop/index.md

 ICLR will be a [fully virtual conference](https://iclr.cc/Conferences/2020/virtual).
 Details about how to tune into our livestream on April 26 are forthcoming.
 We've divided our workshop into several themed sections: [Atmospheric Science](#    atmospheric-science), [Hydro and Cryospheres](#hydro-and-cryospheres), [Solid Earth](#solid-earth), [Theoretical Advances](#theoretical-advances), [Remote Sensing](#remote-sensing), [EnviroNet](#environet), [Keynotes](#keynotes).

-All times are listed in San Francisco time.
+All times are listed in Pacific Daylight Time (San Francisco).

 ### Atmospheric Science